Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Capture One’s Clarity slider behaves much more like Nik’s Detail Enhancer than Lightroom’s Clarity slider.
 It does bring out more details but without the obvious edge halos present in Lightroom.
 You could always spot Clarity slider use in Lightroom photos.

 Adobe has been consistently touting Lightroom’s improved performance.
 I didn’t see it.
 No one else saw it.
-I couldn’t even remove a few dust spots without my laptop fan sounding like it was going to break out of the casing.
+I couldn’t even remove a few dust spots without my laptop fan sounding like it was going to fly out of the casing.
 I’d make an adjustment and then wait to see the results.

 Where Adobe Lightroom has the edge on Capture One Pro